Help and Advice for Learning Chess

 In general, a person improves at chess by going back and forth between studying and playing.
 By studying you learn the skills of chess such as tactics and checkmates; positional features which often relate to the pawn structure; endgames in which few pieces remain on the board – and at least the basic moves from the opening you’ve chosen.
 Over time the aim is to develop an increasing ability to put these skills together and gradually deepen your understanding of what’s happening on the board.
 Playing games helps you put things together in practice and requires you to think ‘under fire’ in a competitive game setting.
 Becoming strong at chess takes time and commitment – like learning an instrument or a martial art or sport.

 To have time in a game to really absorb patterns and consider various possibilities requires playing longer games – at least half an hour each, but preferably longer.
 Analyzing your games afterwards, including writing down why you did each move you did is a helpful part of the learning process.
-As for computer analysis some trainers such as Grandmaster RB Ramesh say not to use a computer at all until you reach 2100-2200 OTB at a minimum.
+As for computer analysis some trainers such as Grandmaster RB Ramesh say not to rely on a computer at all until you reach 2100-2200 OTB at a minimum.
 As pointed out by Sam Asaka amongst others, you should at least be writing down the reasons for your moves before turning on a computer – and I would add that the bigger the effort you make in analysing your game before turning on the computer, the better.
 Furthermore, the computer will spot tactical blunders but won’t explain positional issues, you may need to ask someone or find a book or video on that.
 One final point is that a computer generally chooses moves based on tactical considerations which are sometimes so complicated that a grandmaster would struggle to see them so it is important that you understand why a certain move or path is being recommended otherwise you might just end up lost in the woods!
+However, there are ways to utilise computers helpfully at almost any level – one of the best is regarding ‘theoretical positions’ from endgames.
+If you haven’t already, watch a video or read a book on each topic such as checkmating the lone king starting with two rooks or a queen and then go to the ‘board editor’ under the ‘Tools’ tab on lichess and ‘clear board’ then click and drag onto the board a white king and a black king and a queen or two rooks on random squares and checkmate the computer’s king!
+Once you’ve set up your desired position, click on ‘Continue from here’ and then ‘Play with computer’ and after picking the right colour you are good to go!
+If you don’t feel confident you could start with an easier position and then move to a more random one.
+You can work your way up to mate with the two bishops and mate with just a bishop and knight – which is a lot harder.
+You can also repeat this process with theoretical endgames such as rook plus pawn versus rook – again after studying it, if you haven’t already.
+This is a way of using a computer to help you think for yourself and also a way of gaining self-confidence.

 It’s also important to realise that your self-esteem is not immune from the combat on the chessboard.
 The more you can see your games as learning experiences the less painful it is on you.
 However, this is easier for some than others and in some cases worrying more about the results may lead to a greater drive to improve.
 Nevertheless, and especially in the earlier stages of learning, it is generally better to play the majority of your games against players around your level and a bit above – so you can absorb new things and reach the next level.
 But playing lots of games against players much stronger than you threatens to shred your self-esteem which won’t help you to look for possibilities (and respond to your opponent’s possibilities) and to develop the ability to create possibilities of your own.